feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-touch-states.md

 ### In FeathersControl Item Renderers

-If you have a [custom item renderer created with FeathersControl and IListItemRenderer](../feathers-control-item-renderers.html), you can call this function in your `draw()` function.
+If you have a [custom item renderer created with `FeathersControl` and `IListItemRenderer`](../feathers-control-item-renderers.html), you can call this function in your `draw()` function.
 First, check for the appropriate flag:

 ``` code
 var stateInvalid:Boolean = this.isInvalid( INVALIDATION_FLAG_STATE );